exasol/virtual-schemas/jdbc-adapter/doc/supported-dialects.md

   SCHEMA_NAME     = 'default';
 ```

-Connecting to a Kerberos secured Impala works similar as in Hive (see above).
+Connecting to a Kerberos secured Impala works similar as for Hive and is described in the section [Connecting To a Kerberos Secured Hadoop](#connecting-to-a-kerberos-secured-hadoop).

 ## Oracle